-‘Bad news ever since’: After eviction, the struggle to find a new home
+After eviction, the struggle to find a new home despite ‘a modern-day scarlet letter’

 “I really love this,” she concluded.
 She expected to hear next week.
 “I’m keeping my fingers and toes and everything crossed,” she said.

 She had been through this four times already.
 There was the brick-fronted three-bedroom.
 Then the townhouse with the wood flooring she liked.
 The next place had a walk-out basement leading to a deck.
 Then another townhouse with a good location.
-Walston had put in applications for each, and each had been rejected, even though she was making a comfortable $55,000 a year and had entered a debt consolidation program to repair her credit score.
+Walston had put in applications for each, and each had been rejected, even though she was making $55,000 a year and had entered a debt consolidation program to repair her credit score.

 And as she stood in the empty townhouse, Walston knew her suitability as a renter was being churned through a system that she did not completely understand, that would not tell her full story.